-Existing Processor Expansion Grant - Tiers 1 & Tier 2
+Existing Processor Expansion Grant -Tiers 1 & Tier 2 - REVISED

-2023 REQUEST FOR PRE-APPLICATIONS
+2023 REQUEST FOR PRE-APPLICATIONS - UPDATED

 The Northeast Dairy Business Innovation Center (NE-DBIC) announces the availability of funds through the Existing Dairy Processor Expansion Grant program to address the significant need for investment in processing infrastructure in the Northeast.
-This grant will only fund existing dairy processing facilities located in the Northeast region with a focus on expanding utilization of regionally sourced milk and diversifying the supply chain.
+This grant will only fund existing dairy processing facilities located in the Northeast region with a focus on expanding utilization of regionally sourced milk, dairy components, and/or dairy mix, and diversifying the supply chain.